A Day at the Docks with Baby Oysters

 Unfortunately many shells had no spat according to our eyes; we learned that in other years shells average 30 spat per shell.
 The high mortality rate isn’t the best news we’d heard, but knowing there are many people putting their effort towards this restoration brings hope.
 One is Kara McKeton of The Nature Conservancy, whose organization has a partnership with The University of New Hampshire in 2009, five years after UNH began the program.

 Kara educated us about the entire project and how our efforts would help with their goal of restoring 100 acres of oyster reefs in Great Bay.
 Before over-harvesting and the introduction of a disease, the oysters could filter all the water in the Great Bay once every four days.
 Now it takes an entire year to filter the bay.
 This made it even more worthwhile for us to continue our task, no matter how small it seemed.

 After the number of spat is tallied, the shells are returned to their cages.
 At this stage, there are fewer shells per cage in the hopes of collecting natural spat and allowing the settled spat to grow.
 These cages will be distributed among seventy different coastal locations around Great Bay; volunteers (often dock owners) will count and measure the spat as they move into their vertical growing stage.
 Not all of the spat we found Monday will survive due to natural competition and other reasons which are being researched by those at the Jackson Lab.

 The Nature Conservancy will organize another volunteer data collection effort at the end of the summer, after the oyster cages have been collected from docks around the bay.
-Keep an eye on the Stewardship Network: New England calendar (or contact the Nature Conservancy’s New Hampshire Chapter) to join the effort!
+Keep an eye on Nature Groupie Calendar (or contact the Nature Conservancy’s New Hampshire Chapter) to join the effort!